 This VTech Walker* has been around for years, and for good reason.
 It’s really sturdy so babies can pull themselves up on it and then use it to cruise across the room.
 The front panel contains lots of activities and is also removable if you want to play with it elsewhere.

 If you want something that will look nice in the house then you could go for a wooden walker.
-I love this one from Tidlothis one from Tidlo.
+I love this one.

 If you want a walker that will still be used after your baby has become a toddler then a push along walker* filled with building blocks is a great choice.

-So there you have what I think are the only 6 toys you baby needs.
+So there you have what I think are the 6 baby toys even a toy minimalist needs.
 These are the things that, when my children were babies, they got use from everyday so I felt they were worth the money, and space they took up.
+If your baby is getting older, you might also want to check out my 6 essential toddler toys

 Enjoyed this post?
 Why not pin it for later!